 Healthy snacks can serve the dual purpose of keeping you going between meals and giving you the feeling you’ve indulged a little without ruining your diet plan.
 Whether it is a protein-rich split-pea spread on whole grain toast, a tangy soup, a fiber-rich homemade trail mix, a nutrient and antioxidant packed sweet treat of grilled fruit with cinnamon, or a hearty faux Thai noodle salad made from zucchini - snacking on a weight loss plan doesn’t have to be boring!

-The high vit C content of cabbage reduces free radicals in the body lowering your risk of cancer, degenerative neural diseases, heart disease or stroke.
-Its potent antioxidant properties may help restore kidney function, cure peptic ulcers, regulate blood glucose levels.
+The high vit C content of cabbage fights free radicals in the body, lowering your risk of cancer, degenerative nerve diseases, heart disease, or stroke.
+Its potent antioxidants may help restore kidney function, cure peptic ulcers, and regulate blood glucose levels.
 Cabbage juice can also serve as a viable probiotic drink for those who are lactose intolerant!

 Cabbage can be as much a friend as a foe!
 It contains significant quantities of raffinose (an indigestible sugar) that may end up blocking your intestines causing flatulence or bringing on a bout of diarrhea.
 Nursing mothers should avoid consuming it as it might make their baby colicky.
 Excessive consumption coupled with iodine deficiency might result in hypothyroidism.

 Juices and smoothies are different in the way they are made and their nutritional benefits.
 While juices ensure easy assimilation, smoothies ensure healthy digestion.
 A balanced mix of fruits, vegetables, natural sweeteners, dairy and ice, form a healthy and wholesome smoothie, which could be a meal in itself.
 Ensure using right ingredients and combinations to harness the complete benefits.